HamStudy/hamstudy-hambook/tech2026/content/Part 3. Appendix/0 Taking the 2022 exam after studying this book.md

 If you studied using this 2026-2030 Technician HamBook but plan to take your exam before July 1, 2026, you'll be tested on the 2022-2026 question pool instead.
 The good news is that most of what you learned still applies!
 This supplement covers topics where the older exam asks different questions or emphasizes different details.

-Don't panic—you're well prepared.
+Don't panic — you're well prepared.
 Think of this as a quick look at how certain topics were tested before the questions were updated.
 The underlying knowledge is the same; only the specific wording and focus differs.

 ---